St. Louis City SC: Supporters

 Many new independent supporters' groups were organized in anticipation of the MLS squad's arrival, supporting City 2 throughout their 2022 campaign.
 These groups include Saint Louis City Punks, sporting denim vests and Punk rock vibes, as well as the No Nap City Ultras, a supporters' group of parents and their young children, and STL Santos, a supporters' group for Spanish speakers.
 2022 also saw the arrival of a new drum corps and supporters' group, the Fleur de Noise, who will take up the role of drumming and leading chants for the supporters.

 The oldest active soccer supporters' group in the St. Louis area is the St. Louligans, though they are far from the only supporters' group in St. Louis.
 Their name references football hooliganism, the disruptive and disorderly behavior of soccer fans, though this type of phenomenon is not generally found among soccer fans in North America.
 The St. Louligans were founded in 2010 when several local soccer fan groups joined forces at AC St. Louis home games.
 They have provided strong support for a number of St. Louis area soccer teams, including AC St. Louis, Saint Louis Athletica, St. Louis Lions, Illinois Piasa, and Saint Louis FC.

 The new stadium contains a supporters' section with space for more than 3,000 standing spectators, three capo stands, a 257 ft long integrated tifo rigging system, a drum riser for drum corps during matches, and a dedicated supporters bar.

+In 2026, St. Louis City SC introduced new rules that banned Black Lives Matter displays and the Transgender flag from supporters groups.

 Rivalries

 Chicago Fire FC

-The Chicago Fire have emerged as a regional rival for St. Louis City SC, mirroring the 160-year sporting and cultural dislike between the two Midwestern cities, most evident in the Cardinals-Cubs rivalry in Major League Baseball.
+The Chicago Fire have emerged as a regional rival for St. Louis City SC, mirroring the 160-year sporting and cultural dislike between the two Midwestern cities, most evident in the Cardinals-Cubs rivalry in Major League Baseball and the Blues-Blackhawks rivalry in the National Hockey League.
 For their first encounters in 2023, the two teams met twice in the space of a week, and Chicago won both matches despite their visitors sending large numbers of traveling supporters.
 On May 11, 2024, St. Louis beat Chicago for the first time by a score of 3-1 at home in the first meeting between the two sides in the 2024 season.